 This page is a summary of the timeline of interaction with the government relating to the sale of raw milk in Ireland.
 How the government wanted to ban raw milk, and why and how we argued the point.

 This page includes a selection of documents and correspondence with Department of Agriculture, Department of Health and Food Safety Authority of Ireland (FSAI).

 Most sections are archives of the updates that we featured on the website and in social media over the years to keep everyone up to date with the status of the campaign.

-The information on this page makes for particularly interesting reading when you work back from the original stance by the then Minister, Sinon Coveney and his civil servant bosses - that a ban on raw milk was both imminent and guaranteed in 2011.
+The information on this page makes for particularly interesting reading when you work back from the original stance by the then Minister, Simon Coveney and his civil servant 'advisers' - that a ban on raw milk was both imminent and guaranteed in 2011.

-You can scroll through all of the information or select a section of interest here.
+You can scroll through all of the information or select items of interest here.

 We have had lots of recent communication with Department of Agriculture regarding sale of raw milk in Ireland.
 A new Statutory Instrument has now been introduced.
 This defines the terms small and local regarding the unregulated sale of raw milk.
 From here on in all producers selling more than 30 litres of milk per week are now obliged to register with Department Agriculture and also to follow best practise as set out in EU Hygiene Regulations.
 We are also working on a set of extra industry speciifc guidelines which are particular to the sale of raw liquid milk.